Wikipedia and the Israeli–Palestinian conflict: Commentary and response

 Haaretzs Omer Benjakob noted in 2021 that the English, Hebrew, and Arabic Wikipedias' articles on the conflict are very different, and that the conflict is one of the three most regulated areas on English Wikipedia.
 In 2023, Stephen Harrison of Slate wrote, "It shouldn't come as a surprise that Wikipedia is a better place to learn about the Israeli-Palestinian conflict than X, TikTok, and other social media platforms are."
 Historian Shira Klein, comparing coverage of the Gaza war on English and Hebrew Wikipedia in 2024, said that the distortions lie in the Hebrew Wikipedia, and that there is "a bit of a war between Right and Left on Hebrew Wikipedia."

-In a March 2024 report, the World Jewish Congress (WJC) wrote, "the state of the articles dealing with the conflict is alarming in its lack of neutrality."
+In a March 2024 World Jewish Congress (WJC) report, academic Shlomit Aharoni Lir wrote, "the state of the articles dealing with the conflict is alarming in its lack of neutrality."
 It also said that Wikipedia's comparisons between Israel and Nazi Germany article "normalizes the unacceptable comparison" due to terms such as "occupation" and "military actions".
 The WJC also reported that "deletion attacks" occurred on Wikipedia, resulting in simultaneous deletion nominations of the articles for the Netiv HaAsara, Nir Yitzhak and Holit massacres, as well as Inbal Rabin-Lieberman.
 A columnist in The Forward called the WJC's cited examples of bias against Israel "less than convincing".
 Klein also criticized the report.

-A June 2024 Jerusalem Post opinion piece said that the English version of the Gaza war article was arguably more neutral than the Arabic and Hebrew versions.
-Another, written in September, said that the titling of the Gaza Genocide article should "by any reasonable measure, hammer a final nail into the coffin of Wikipedia's credibility as a reliable source of information about Israel and Jews."
+A June 2024 Jerusalem Post opinion piece said the English version of the Gaza war article was arguably more neutral than the Arabic and Hebrew versions.
+Another, written in September, said that the titling of the "Gaza genocide" article should "by any reasonable measure, hammer a final nail into the coffin of Wikipedia's credibility as a reliable source of information about Israel and Jews."
 Ynetnews wrote in August 2024: "Since the war began, Wikipedia has become a battleground for information warfare, with significant power struggles between pro-Palestinian and pro-Israeli editors.
 According to Israeli editors, many entries are written from anti-Israel perspectives by editors using the platform to echo Palestinian messages."
 Israel Hayom wrote in September 2024: "Wikipedia is often subject to scrutiny, especially when it comes to contentious issues like the Israeli-Palestinian conflict.
 With millions of readers relying on the site for information, changes to entries like these can have significant implications for public understanding of historical events and modern geopolitical debates."
-According to an October 2024 report by Ashley Rindsberg of the media company Pirate Wires, a group of Wikipedia editors have a "coordinated operation" that has "systematically altered thousands of articles to tilt public opinion against Israel".
+According to an October 2024 report by writer Ashley Rindsberg of the media company Pirate Wires, a group of Wikipedia editors have a "coordinated operation" that has "systematically altered thousands of articles to tilt public opinion against Israel".